lucasfurno/docs_en/edge-caching/index.md

 ## 6. Slice Settings {#slice-settings}

 Slice is an Edge Application feature that allows the processing of large amounts of data in a more effective way, reducing latency and saving bandwidth.
-By activating this feature, the file or media itself is reduced to small pieces.
+By activating this feature, the file or media itself is split into small pieces.
 Such fragments are gradually delivered to the end-user according to the data consumption, avoiding a transfer rush that the end-user might not finalize.
 The data is cached on demand whenever the user requires it.
 When the request is established, Slice begins to operate.

+> *Once Slice is activated, the current object cache key will be ignored and a new Slice cache key will be composed.*

 The feature operates with a standard of 1024kB slice-range.
 In case you'd like to change that slice range, make sure to contact our [Sales Team](https://www.azion.com/en/contact-sales/) for a custom dimension.